Wauhatchie Forest SCHOOL K-5

 PHYSICAL REQUIREMENTS

-Children must be able to follow directions carefully, show respect towards other children and their teachers, and be able to communicate effectively.
+Children must be able to follow directions carefully, show respect & kindness towards other children and their teachers, follow forest school rules, and be able to communicate effectively.
 They must follow classroom safety rules and expectations at all times.
 Children must be completely toilet-proficient (potty trained) in order to attend.
 They must be able to know when they have to go to the bathroom, be able to communicate that, and independently handle all toileting.

 Dressing Appropriately